 The U.S. Department of Justice’s Office for Victims of Crime (OVC) is working with the Vera Institute of Justice on a three-year pilot project to help the adult residential and juvenile detention facilities of the Johnson County Department of Corrections (DOC) in Kansas partner with their county sexual assault response team (SART).
 Detailed steps for creating such partnerships, along with lessons learned from this project, in Partnering with Community Sexual Assault Response Teams: A Guide for Local Community Confinement and Juvenile Detention Facilities and its accompanying interactive web-based tool, PREAguide.org, released in December 2015.

 Why SARTs for Corrections?

 A SART is a multidisciplinary team of health care providers, law enforcement representatives, advocates, and other professionals who coordinate their actions to help ensure that victims of sexual assault are supported and perpetrators held accountable.

-SARTs are in wide use in communities but are still relatively uncommon in confinement settings—although a few correctional systems have developed them since the passage of the Prison Rape Elimination Act of 2003.
+SARTs are in wide use in communities but are still relatively uncommon in confinement settings—although a few correctional systems (mostly prisons and jails) have developed them since the passage of the Prison Rape Elimination Act of 2003.
 Implementing SARTs in corrections is an important step towards changing the culture within institutions from one where victims are blamed to one where victims are treated with dignity and respect.